apocalyptech/snakebirdsolver/README.md

 count, knowing what the solutions already are, just to save on processing time.
-There's a default max move limit of 100, if one isn't specified in the level file - a few levels come close to that limit, though in general those levels are a bit too slow to solve with this anyway.
+There's a default max move limit of 100, if one isn't specified in the level file - a few levels come close to that limit (and the solution to Star 4 is something like 140 steps long), though in general those levels are a bit too slow to solve with this anyway.

 By default, the game will consider the loss of any pushable object to be a game loss, even though the real game allows it.
 This is done to